Skip to content Skip to footer navigation

 Spring mattresses tend to come out ahead in this area, as they have plenty of space to let the gloop through – unlike foam mattresses, which are basically giant sponges.

 CHOICE verdict: Myth (partially) sprung!
-Mattress manufacturers' cooling claims tend to be full of hot air.
+Mattress manufacturers' cooling claims are often full of hot air.
 Sweaty sleepers and people in the tropics are better off with a more permeable mattress.

 Look for models with a high sweat repellent score in our mattress reviews to find which are the most permeable.